 What Could Be Banned in a Post-COVID World

-Restaurants, gyms, shopping, and a lot more things might look different after COVID-19.
+Restaurants, gyms, shopping, and a lot more will look different after COVID-19.

-There’s no denying that our world looks a lot different than it used to a couple of months ago.
-Due to the coronavirus pandemic, a lot of things that we once didn’t even think twice about being able to do suddenly became banned for health and safety reasons.
-While some of these things will become part of our lives once the cities reopen, some things will, unfortunately, remain banned.
-If you’ve been wondering which one of your favorite activities you might have to part with for longer, we looked into what might be banned in a post-coronavirus world for you.
+There’s no denying that our world looks a lot different now than it did before 2020.
+Due to the coronavirus pandemic, a lot of things that we once didn’t think twice about being able to do suddenly became banned for health and safety reasons.
+Now people are beginning to wonder what changes are for good and will continue into the post-COVID world.
+While some of these pre-COVID activities will return to our lives once more cities and states fully reopen, some things will, unfortunately, remain banned.
 Make sure you also check out the everyday habits that could (and should) change forever after coronavirus.

 Flying without face masks